Small Cats Need Big Help

 Ciega seems much happier now that the pressure is gone from her eye.
-Because of your generosity, Ciega can live a better life and knows that helping one cat is just as important as the hundred we have rescued and call TWS home.
-Because of your ongoing support, each cat is treated as an individual and their physical and emotional needs are always met.
+Because of your generosity, Ciega can live a better life.
+She knows helping one cat is just as important to you as helping the hundred others that call TWS home.
+Because of your ongoing support, each cat is treated as an individual.
+Their physical and emotional needs are always met.

-Ciega, a TWS Bengal, was born with a birth defect know as microphthalmia which caused her to be blind.
-Even with this unusual situation, Ciega is the most loving and outgoing cat.
-She climbs all over her bungalow without any problems and loves to rub on her caretakers from on top of a perch or hanging hammock.
+Ciega, a Bengal cat, was born with a birth defect known as microphthalmia.
+It’s caused her to be blind.
+Even with this unusual situation, she’s the most loving and outgoing cat.
+She climbs all over her bungalow without any problems.
+She loves to rub on her caretakers from on top of a perch or hanging hammock.

-Ciega’s right eye became infected after the surgery to close her eyes.
-This caused a rupture to occur that allows air from the nasal cavity to now go into the eye.
-Now when Ciega sleeps (and snores) the area fills up with air.
-We have found a wonderful ophthalmologist that can perform a surgery to correct this once and for all and make her more comfortable.
+Ciega’s right eye became infected after the initial surgery to close her eye sockets.
+This caused a rupture, allowing air from the nasal cavity to go into the eye.
+Now, when Ciega sleeps (and snores), the area fills up with air.
+We found a wonderful ophthalmologist to perform surgery that will correct this once and for all and make her more comfortable.
 The cost is estimated to be $800-$900.

-We have scheduled Ciega’s surgery for mid November and are trying to raise the funds before then.
+We’ve scheduled Ciega’s surgery for mid-November and are trying to raise the funds before then.
 If you can help, even in a small way, it would be very much appreciated.